DIY (professional wrestling): Formation and success (2015–2017)

 On June 23, Gargano and Ciampa entered the Cruiserweight Classic tournament, which saw Gargano defeat Ciampa in a first round match.
 On July 14, Gargano was eliminated from the tournament by the eventual winner T. J. Perkins.
 On August 20 at NXT TakeOver: Brooklyn II, Ciampa and Gargano unsuccessfully challenged The Revival for the NXT Tag Team Championship.
 On the November 9 episode of NXT, Ciampa and Gargano, now collectively billed as "#DIY", were defeated by The Authors of Pain (Akam and Rezar) in the semi-finals of the 2016 Dusty Rhodes Classic, due to interference from The Revival.
-Ciampa and Gargano received another title shot in a two out of three falls match on November 19 at NXT TakeOver: Toronto, where they defeated The Revival to become the new NXT Tag Team Champions.
+Ciampa and Gargano received another title shot against The Revival in a universally acclaimed two out of three falls match on November 19 at NXT TakeOver: Toronto, where they went on to become the new NXT Tag Team Champions.

-DIY went on to successfully defend the NXT Tag Team Championship against the team of Tajiri and Akira Tozawa in Japan, as well as TM-61 in Australia, respectively.
-On the January 11, 2017 episode of NXT, DIY defeated The Revival in a rematch to retain the NXT Tag Team Championship, but were assaulted by The Authors of Pain afterwards.
+DIY went on to successfully defend the NXT Tag Team Championship against the teams of Tajiri and Akira Tozawa, and TM-61 (Nick Miller and Shane Thorne) in their respective home countries of Japan and Australia.
+On the January 11, 2017 episode of NXT, DIY defeated The Revival in a rubber match to retain the NXT Tag Team Championships and end their trilogy feud, but were assaulted by The Authors of Pain afterwards.
 At NXT TakeOver: San Antonio, they lost the NXT Tag Team Championship to The Authors of Pain.
 They would receive their rematch on the March 1 episode of NXT, which ended in a no contest after The Revival interfered and attacked both teams.
 On April 1 at NXT TakeOver: Orlando, all three teams competed in a triple threat elimination match for the NXT Tag Team Championship, but DIY failed to regain the titles after being the first team eliminated.